 I received many requests for recipes that uses miso and chicken so I thought you might enjoy this recipe, Negi Miso Chicken.

-- 1 cup (packed) Japanese Tokyo Negi* (1 green top part)
+- 1 cup (packed) negi or Tokyo negi (Japanese long green onion) (1 green top part should be enough)

 - 1 Tbsp. sesame oil